Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Some decisions are inherently broader than a single team.

+This reflects a long-standing principle in organizational design: decision rights should be placed close to the specific knowledge required to make the decision, while authority and control mechanisms must remain aligned.[^jensen-meckling]

 ## Example: Implementation Decisions

 A delivery team should typically own decisions such as: